LamoomAI/flow-prompt/README.md

 )
 ```

+2. Use Behavious:
+- use OPENAI_BEHAVIOR
-2. Use OPENAI_BEHAVIOR or add your own Behaviour, you can set max count of attempts, if you have different AI Models, if the first attempt will fail, the second will be called, based on the weights.
+- or add your own Behaviour, you can set max count of attempts, if you have different AI Models, if the first attempt will fail because of retryable error, the second will be called, based on the weights.
 ```
 from flow_prompt import OPENAI_GPT4_0125_PREVIEW_BEHAVIOUR
 flow_behaviour = OPENAI_GPT4_0125_PREVIEW_BEHAVIOUR